Manuka Oil Deodorant Recipe with Detoxifying Sea Clay

 Want to make my manuka oil deodorant recipe to sell?
 Then you’ll need to label your deodorant containers appropriately to meet state and federal laws.
 If you’re unsure about the rules and regulations regarding labeling, I highly recommend the book, Soap and Cosmetic Labeling: How to Follow the Rules and Regs Explained in Plain English, by Marie Gale.

-For more great skin care recipes from Soap Deli News blog be sure to follow me on Pinterest, G+, Tumblr, Facebook, Twitter, Blog Lovin’, and Instagram.
+For more great skin care recipes from Soap Deli News blog be sure to follow me on Pinterest, Facebook, Twitter, Blog Lovin’, and Instagram.
 Or sign up to receive new posts to your email via FeedBurner so you never miss a post.